Provably avoiding over-optimization in Direct Preference Optimization without knowing the data distribution: The algorithm

 An interesting remark is that the number of trials $N_{\RS}(x)$ depends on the inverse of the \emph{ensemble disagreement} measured via $\sum_{a\in A} f_{\mathrm{out}}(x,a)$.
 In words, the rejection sampling routine is expected to take longer to respond to prompts for which the ensemble members do not put a reasonably large probability on a common answer.

-\paragraph{Discussion of the hyperparameter} In our practical implementation $\overline{\ptie},\lambda^\ell$ and $L$ are treated as hyperparameters.
-Moreover, while $ \overline{\ptie}$ needs to be state-action dependent for our analysis, we consider it as constant in practice.
-Despite this simplification, we still observe improvements over the baselines we consider.
-In practice, we did not observe the practical performance to be significantly impacted by the choices for $\overline{\ptie}$ and $\lambda^\ell$, at least in the ablation range we considered. $L$ is a more important hyperparameter as shown by our ablation presented in \Cref{app:exp}.
+\paragraph{Discussion of the hyperparameter} In our practical implementation $\lambda^\ell$ and $L$ are treated as hyperparameters.
+In practice, we did not observe the practical performance to be significantly impacted by the choices for $\lambda^\ell$, at least in the ablation range we considered. $L$ is a more important hyperparameter as shown by our ablation presented in \Cref{app:exp}.

 Finally, we provide our algorithm pseudocode in \Cref{alg:pepo} and we move to the theoretical analysis of \texttt{PEPO}.